filescanio/msiparse/README.md

 ## 📫 Contact

-For any questions or feedback, feel free to open an issue.
+For any questions or feedback, feel free to open an issue or a PR.

 ## 🙏 Acknowledgements